shrenik-jain/neetcode-solutions/README.md

 ## Contributions

 Contributions to this repository are welcome!
 Solutions are also welcome for any other supported language on leetcode.
-If you have an alternative solution, an optimization, or a new question to add, please feel free to open a PR.
+If you have an alternative solution, an optimization, or a new question to add, please feel free to open a [PR](https://github.com/shrenik-jain/neetcode-solutions/pulls).

 - Make sure your code passes all the test cases on [Leetcode](https://leetcode.com/)
-- Write clean code with comments that is easy to understand
+- Write clean code with comments that are easy to understand
-- If you find any mistakes, please open an issue
+- If you find any mistakes, please open an [issue](https://github.com/shrenik-jain/neetcode-solutions/issues)

 ## Related Repo